No. 6 LSU beats back Louisiana Tech upset bid, 38-21

 THE TAKEAWAY

-Louisiana Tech: The Bulldogs had its share of offensive highlights on offense, while the Bulldogs defense forced five punts — as well as the Tigers' first turnover of the season — to keep themselves in the game.
-A respectable performance in Death Valley should infuse the squad with confidence heading into its Conference USA slate.
+Louisiana Tech: The Bulldogs defense forced five punts — as well as the Tigers' first turnover of the season — to give its explosive offense a chance to keep it close.
+A respectable performance in Death Valley should infuse the squad with confidence heading into Conference USA play.

-LSU: The Tigers were resting some key players including left tackle Saahdiq Charles and later lost left guard Garrett Brumfield to an apparent leg injury.
-Changes on the offensive line appeared to disrupt some of the Tigers' flow and often left Burrow throwing under pressure.
-But when LSU needed to make plays to put the game away, it did.
-Meanwhile, LSU's defense now has nine takeaways this season.
+LSU: The Tigers rested some key players including left tackle Saahdiq Charles and later lost left guard Garrett Brumfield to an apparent leg injury.
+The offensive line shuffle appeared to disrupt the Tigers' flow.
+Burrow had several throwaways under pressure.

 POLL IMPLICATIONS

-Although Oklahoma needed overtime to beat Army, none of the top five lost, so LSU is likely to hold steady unless voters decide the victory over Tech wasn't convincing enough.
+LSU is likely to hold steady in the AP Poll unless voters decide the victory over Tech wasn't convincing enough.

 UP NEXT